Syria to discuss Brahimi peace proposals with Russia

 Given the scale of the bloodshed and destruction, Assad's opponents insist the Syrian president must go.

-Moaz Alkhatib, head of the internationally-recognised Syrian National Coalition opposition, has criticised any notion of a transitional government in which Assad would stay on as a figurehead president stripped of real powers.
+Moaz Alkhatib, head of the internationally-recognized Syrian National Coalition opposition, has criticized any notion of a transitional government in which Assad would stay on as a figurehead president stripped of real powers.

 Comments on Alkhatib's Facebook page on Monday suggested that the opposition believed this was one of Brahimi's ideas.